nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/README.md

 ## `tk_analysis`

+This folder contains two notebooks:
-- Summary of TextKernel dataset
+1. `TextKernel Data.ipynb` - Provides a summary of TextKernel dataset.
-- Comparison of our sample of TextKernel data to all data
+2. `TextKernel Data Sample for Skills.ipynb` - Comparison of our sample of TextKernel data to all data.

-Outputs in `outputs/tk_analysis`
+Outputs are in `outputs/tk_analysis`.

 ## `sentence_classifier`